ldm0/rspleeter/README.md

 # rspleeter

-Split a song into vocal and accompaniments, taking advantage of machine learning.
+Split a song into vocals and accompaniments, taking advantage of machine learning.

 Rust implementation of [`spleeter`](https://github.com/deezer/spleeter).
 One of the [`rsmpeg`](https://github.com/larksuite/rsmpeg) demos.